abrosua/xception-pneumonia/README.md

 ### Methodology
 Convolutional Neural Networks (CNN), is currently the best solution for handling Computer Vision problem.
 However, harnessing its full potential might be very resourceful.
 Therefore we decided to use [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning) on popular CNN architecture.
 The model is sorted from ImageNet's image classification [leaderboard](https://paperswithcode.com/sota/image-classification-on-imagenet), since ImageNet is consisted of thousands of classes, thus might provides model with better generalization.

 > Note: To simplify the problem, we used the [built-in models](https://www.tensorflow.org/api_docs/python/tf/keras/applications) that are available on TensorFlow Keras, and sorted by the ImageNet leaderboard.
+The network assessment is reported on `docs/pneumonia_classifier.xlsx`.

 Xception and VGG-16 network are chosen due to its performance and number of parameters.
 Since we're working on limited resources, "lighter" models are preferable.